md8-habibullah/Neurootix-Project/README.md

-# NeoRootix Project
+# Neurootix Project

 ## Overview

-NeoRootix is a cutting-edge AI solutions provider, specializing in AI development, data science, and business process automation.
+Neurootix is a cutting-edge AI solutions provider, specializing in AI development, data science, and business process automation.
 This project represents the company's website, built using React, TypeScript, Tailwind CSS, and Shadcn UI components.

 ## Technologies Used